PrasadShet02/Foody-Mern-Stack/README.md

 ```
 git clone https://github.com/PrasadShet02/Foody-MERN-Stack.git
 ```
-2. Create a MongoDB database named `foodydb` and upload the collections given in the `sampleData` folder.
+2. Create a MongoDB database named `foodydb` and upload the collections given in the `sampleData` folder, the collection names are `food-category` and `food-items`.
 You can use MongoDB Compass or the command-line interface to create the database and upload the collections.
 (MongoDB Compass is recommended).

 3. Open the `Mern/foody/backend/db.js` file and enter your MongoDB URL.
 MongoDB Atlas is recommended.